- Service Sites

 The Saint Julie Programme focuses primarily on working with children with disabilities, providing help to both the children and their families so that the children can achieve their full potential.
 The St Julie Centre (SJC) is where the clients come for physical and play therapy.
 In addition, the programme provides financial support for surgeries, medicines, and small farming projects.

 Kroonstad, which is Afrikaans for Crown City, is located on the central plains of South Africa.
 With a population of just over 100,000 people, Kroonstad is the third largest city in the Free State province.
 Volunteers in Kroonstad serve at the Northern Free State Institute for Community Development (NFSI) or St. Peter Claver School.
 NFSI was founded in 2000 to combat poverty in the northern Free State through job skills training and income generating projects.
 Volunteers at NFSI teach computer classes and permaculture gardening/nutrition classes.
-Other volunteers have served at St. Peter Claver School.
 St. Peter Claver School is a private Catholic school that was built almost a hundred years ago by the Sisters of Notre Dame.
 St. Peter teaches almost 900 students in grades 1-9, many of these children come from low income families.
 Volunteers at St. Peter tutor small groups of students, work as substitute teachers, or teach certain subjects.

 To read about our current and former volunteers' adventures and service abroad feel free to visit their blogs below!
 Please note that the contents of these blogs do not necessarily reflect the views or opinions of NDMVP.

 |Sarah in Kroonstad